 - Cockspur grass or barnyard grass (Echinochloa crusgalli) – A – Frequent in irrigated rice fields.
 Indicates the formation of a "horizon of reduction" (rich in toxic substances) just below the surface of the soil.
 Eliminating the horizon of reduction - by drainage - no more grass seed germinates.

-- Sedge (Carex sp) – A – P – Appears in very compacted and anaerobic soils, with a minimal level of calcium.
+- Sedge (Carex sp.) – A – P – Appears in very compacted and anaerobic soils, with a minimal level of calcium.
 Highly benefited by controlled fires.

-- Crinkleawn grass (Trachypogon spp) – Typical of a fire landscape, without controlled fires, it regresses.
+- Crinkleawn grass (Trachypogon spp.) – Typical of a burnt landscape, without controlled fires, it regresses.

 - Blue grass or bluestem grass (Andropogon incanis) – P – Surges in temporarily soggy and periodically burned soils (RS).
 Indicates acute deficiency of phosphorus.
 Fertilized with phosphate, becomes good forage.
 In rotational grazing, it tends to disappear.